ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

     This is also why it is a matrix, you need to specify two pieces of information before reading the stress tensor.
 You need to decide which distortion direction, and which component of the induced force you would like to know from the stress tensor.

 Whereas stress describes the force induced on a crystal due to a distortion along a certain direction, the pressure, $P$, of a crystal measures the change in total energy due to contraction or expansion.
-The pressure is defined as the negative of the first derivative of the PES against the volume, $V$.
+The pressure is defined as the negative of the derivative of the PES with respect to the volume, $V$.
 It measures the tendency of the crystal to expand or contract.
 Mathematically,

 $$
 P = -\frac{dU}{dV}.